 Since its inception, the College has adopted an international outlook and has established a range of links with the wider Gaelic diaspora.
 It has 5 MOUs with universities in Canada and Ireland and continues to develop links with a wide range of colleges and universities overseas.
 The College has recently established closer links with the Gaelic College, in St. Anns, Cape Breton.
 SMO will build on these links to create further opportunities to enhance the Gaelic language and culture and further develop its international impact.
-In 2017, the College launched its Alumni Association Caidreamh an t-Sabhail, with the aim of increasing engagement with SMO alumni all over the world, and this work will continue over the next three years.
+In 2017, the College launched its Alumni Association Caidreamh an t-Sabhail, with the aim of increasing engagement with SMO alumni all over the world, and this work is being taken forward by our Alumni Officer who took up post in session 2020-21.